kentliau/kentliau.github.io/_posts/2014-07-06-sublime-text-keyboard-shortcut.md

 Improve your workflow by mastering the key binding of your application.

-Please do not expecting a full list of the key binding, you can always refer back to your configuration files.
-Here is my list of key binding that I use it daily.
+This isn't a full list of the key binding, you can always refer back to your configuration files.

+You might find it useful if you want to migrate to a full keyboard user.

-*Some key are not shown on your menu.
+There are some key binding are not shown on your menu.
+E.g. Move focus to sidebar.

 #### OS X/UNIX